 Permanent Total Disability: If you are permanently unable to work because of workplace injuries, you will receive permanent total disability benefits.
 These benefits are equal to 66 2/3 percent of your average weekly wage and will continue until you reach age 75.

 Deadline for Filing Workers’ Compensation in Florida

 In Florida, you must notify your employer of your injury or illness within 30 days and file a workers’ compensation claim within two years of the injury.
 The notification deadline may be extended if:

 - The cause of the injury was unknown and could not be determined without medical input

-An experienced construction accident attorney at The Bruner Law Firm will be able to review your case and determine when you need to notify your employer and file your claim for it to be viable.
+An experienced Santa Rosa Beach construction accident attorney at The Bruner Law Firm will be able to review your case and determine when you need to notify your employer and file your claim for it to be viable.

 Non-Work-Related Injuries in Construction Accidents

 If you were not working on the construction site or were injured by someone who was not your employer or co-worker, you may be able to file a third-party lawsuit against the at-fault party.
-In Florida, third-party construction accident claims are governed by the same rules as personal injury cases.
+Third-party construction accident claims in Florida are governed by the same rules as personal injury cases.
 Therefore, the following third parties may be liable for construction accidents: